|

 Laverda legend didn’t die with a whimper.
 With classically

-nearly 15 years of the development.
-What was already a
+of development.
+What was already a robust design

-robust design was perfected into an extremely reliable
+was perfected into an extremely reliable machine, with

 1000 the classic Laverda triple finally finished, and